nickdela/authenticated-compojure-api/README.md

 ### Documentation

-n can generated locally with `lein doc` the output will be saved in `doc/api`.
+The HTML documentation can be generated with `lein doc` the output will be saved in `doc/api`.